Understanding the heart

 - Valve regurgitation (sometimes called valve incompetence, or a leaky valve).
 This means that the valve does not close properly and there is backflow of blood through the leaky valve.

 Any of the valves can be affected by these problems.
 However, the mitral and aortic valves are the ones that most commonly become diseased.
-See separate leaflets called Mitral Stenosis, Mitral Regurgitation, Aortic Stenosis and Aortic Regurgitation for more details of these conditions.
+See separate leaflets called Mitral Stenosis, Mitral Regurgitation, Aortic Stenosis and Aortic Regurgitation.

 This is one of the most common causes of leaky heart valves.
 The structures supporting the heart valves weaken and stretch over time and this prevents the valves from closing properly.

 - Rheumatic heart disease is a general term which means any heart problem which develops after having an episode of rheumatic fever.

 - Rheumatic fever is a condition which sometimes follows an infection with a germ (bacterium) called the streptococcus.
 Your body makes antibodies to the bacterium to clear the infection.
 But, in some people, the antibodies also attack various parts of the body - in particular, the heart valves.
 Inflammation of one or more valves may develop which can cause permanent damage and lead to thickening and scarring years later.